h-larsson/IMAM_TDDMRG/README.md

 The input parameters responsible for informing the program where to look for the input MPS are `ann_inmps_dir` (for the directory) and `ann_inmps_fname` (for the filename containing the information about the input MPS).
 The value assigned to `ann_inmps_fname` must be a file located under the directory path assigned to `ann_inmps_dir`.
 In the snippet above, only `ann_inmps_dir` is explicitly given, while `ann_inmps_fname` is omitted.
 Its omission means that the program will use its default value, `GS_MPS_INFO`, which coincides with the default value for `gs_outmps_fname`, the parameter that controls the filename of MPS info file saved by the ground state task.

 Orbital ordering for annihilation task should be the same as the ordering of orbitals in the input MPS, which was in turn calculated during a ground state task.
 This why we have used `orb_order = 'logbook:orb_order_id'`.
 Note that the assigned value is not just `'logbook'`---had we used this, the program will pull an entry named `'orb_order'` from the loaded logbook, whose value is `'genetic'`, as calculated during the previous ground state task, and will prompt the program to recalculate the ordering using the genetic algorithm.
 The use of `X = 'logbook:var_name'` means that the program pulls the value of a variable named `var_name` and assigns it to the variable `X`.
 In our example, we are looking for a variable named `orb_order_id` because this variable stores the ordering indices calculated during the previous ground state simulation.
-TDDMRG-CM provides several utility functions to analyze or preview the content of a logbook file.
+TDDMRG_CM provides several utility functions to analyze or preview the content of a logbook file.
 See the example below.
 ```python
 from TDDMRG_CM.utils import util_logbook
 lb = util_logbook.read('H2O.lb')     # Loading a logbook given its path.